All About Autumn Horse Chestnut Leaves PP664

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's the turn of the fabulous Ann to host this week and she has a festive colour challenge for you to work with:
+It's the turn of the fabulous Claire to host this week and since it's the fifth Sunday of the month she has a bonus tic-tac-toe board challenge for us to work with:

 Here's the low-down on today's card: